rcarrata/rcarrata.github.io/_posts/2023-04-25-rosa-submariner.md

 > **IMPORTANT**: To enable Submariner in both ROSA clusters, the POD_CIDR and SERVICE_CIDR can’t overlap between them.
 To avoid IP address conflicts, the second ROSA cluster needs to modify the default IP CIDRs.
 Check the Submariner docs for more information.

-* Define the prerequisites for install the second ROSA cluster
+* Define the prerequisites to install the second ROSA cluster

 ```sh
  export VERSION=4.11.36 \